What is a content calendar?

 Project scheduling tools have interfaces and features for managing work across an entire team, and not just for a single person.
 They often have some reporting features as well.
 These reports help you keep on track and understand the progress you and your team are making towards your content marketing goals at a quick glance.

-If you're looking for a totally free tool, Gantter is a free scheduling app for Google Drive that does wonders.
+If you're looking for a free tool, Gantter is a free scheduling app for Google Drive that does wonders.
 If you are used to Microsoft Project or something similar, you'll have no problem learning Gantter.

 A Free Content Calendar Template

-To get you started on your own content calendar and blog post scheduling, we've created an excel template for you.
+To get you started on your content calendar and blog post scheduling, we've created an excel template for you.